Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/layout/overview.md

 ## Responsive breakpoints

-Since Bootstrap is developed to be mobile first, we use a handful of [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) to create sensible breakpoints for our layouts and interfaces.
+Since Boosted is developed to be mobile first, we use a handful of [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) to create sensible breakpoints for our layouts and interfaces.
 These breakpoints are mostly based on minimum viewport widths and allow us to scale up elements as the viewport changes.

-Bootstrap primarily uses the following media query ranges—or breakpoints—in our source Sass files for our layout, grid system, and components.
+Boosted primarily uses the following media query ranges—or breakpoints—in our source Sass files for our layout, grid system, and components.

 {{< highlight scss >}}
 // Extra small devices (portrait phones, less than 576px)
-// No media query for `xs` since this is the default in Bootstrap
+// No media query for `xs` since this is the default in Boosted

 // Small devices (landscape phones, 576px and up)
 @media (min-width: 576px) { ... }